Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Example Spin Systems

-We note that the range of values of squeezing that $H_A=H_{OAT}$ can generate, considerably shrinks as the bipartite entanglement $S_{L,AB}$ grows, for state $p_3$ almost no squeezing can be generated. $H_A=H_{TAT}$, on the contrary, starts to anti-squeeze the spin-ensemble A as the achievable squeezing parameter values start to shift to larger ones.
-Under the evolution with $H_A=H_{TF}$ the general relation between $N_A$ and $\xi_{A}^2$ is more complex than for the other two, however, it is clear that the smallest spin-squeezing always corresponds to a value of $N_A$ that is not too far from the maximum possible value, making it the optimal choice for $H_A$ for our protocol.
+We note that the range of values of squeezing that $H_A=H_{OAT}$ can generate, considerably shrinks as the bipartite entanglement $S_{L,AB}$ grows.
+For state $p_3$, almost no squeezing can be generated. $H_A=H_{TAT}$, on the other hand, starts to anti-squeeze the spin-ensemble A, resulting in the squeezing parameter shifting to larger values.
+Under the evolution with $H_A=H_{TF}$, the general relation between $N_A$ and $\xi_{A}^2$ is more complex than for the other two.
+However, it is clear that the smallest spin-squeezing always corresponds to a value of $N_A$ that is not too far from the maximum possible value, making it the optimal choice for $H_A$ in our protocol.

-We emphasize that the latter results are valid given that the states for the composite system A+B are generated under $H_{AB}=H_{OAT}$ and can be understood in terms of conserved symmetries.
-As we discussed for the point $\Omega t= \pi/2$ in Fig.~\ref{fig:4q_OAT}(a), the dynamics might lead to highly symmetric mixed states in A. To squeeze these states further, the breaking of some of those symmetries is required to explore a larger region of the Hilbert space where higher-squeezed states can be reached under the dynamics.
-For the Hamiltonians in Eq.~\eqref{H_list}, both $H_{OAT}$ and $H_{TAT}$ are symmetric under the change $\vec{J} \rightarrow -\vec{J}$, additionally, the one-axis twisting Hamiltonian is symmetric for rotations around the $x$-axis while the two-axis twisting Hamiltonian has a discrete symmetry (parity) for rotation around the $z$-axis, namely, $J_x \rightarrow -J_x$ and $J_y \rightarrow -J_y$.
-All of these symmetries are not preserved in $H_{TF}$.
-Then it is reasonable to deduce that an optimal $H_A$ would be a very random-like Hamiltonian where no symmetries are conserved, however, for this work we focused on a family of Hamiltonians that have metrological importance and can be realized in current state-of-the-art experimental platforms.
+We emphasize that the latter results are valid for states generated under $H_{AB}=H_{OAT}$.
+In general, the definition of an optimal Hamiltonian $H_A$ is related to the symmetries of both $H_A$ and $H_{AB}$.
+As we discussed for $\Omega t= \pi/2$ in Fig.~\ref{fig:4q_OAT}(a), the dynamics might lead to highly symmetric mixed states in A. To squeeze these states further, the breaking of some of those symmetries is required to explore a larger region of the Hilbert space where highly squeezed states can be accessed under the dynamics.
+For the Hamiltonians in Eq.~\eqref{H_list}, both $H_{OAT}$ and $H_{TAT}$ are symmetric under the change $\vec{J} \rightarrow -\vec{J}$.
+Additionally, the one-axis twisting Hamiltonian is invariant under rotations around the $x$-axis while the two-axis twisting Hamiltonian has a discrete symmetry (parity) related to rotations around the $z$-axis, namely, $J_x \rightarrow -J_x$ and $J_y \rightarrow -J_y$.
+All of the above symmetries are not preserved in $H_{TF}$, leading to the intuition that an optimal $H_A$ would be a very random-like Hamiltonian where no symmetries are conserved.
+Nonetheless, the optimality criterion of the minimal squeezing parameter being achieved near the region of maximum entanglement might not be fulfilled by any generic Hamiltonian, making the determination of an optimal $H_A$ non-trivial.
+For this work, however, we focused on a small family of Hamiltonians that have metrological importance and can be realized in current state-of-the-art experimental platforms, making it easier to conclude that $H_{TF}$ is the optimal choice for $H_A$.